Sturm Memorial Lecture

 In memory of Kenneth E. Sturm, a Wesleyan alumnus, this annual event is held in the spring and is open to the public.
 It features a presentation from an astronomer that is outstanding in their field and able to communicate the excitement of science to a lay audience.
 The event is free and open to anyone.

-"Supernovae and the Discovery of the Accelerating Universe"
+"Black Holes, Galaxies, and the Evolution of the Universe"

 Where: CFA Hall, Wesleyan University